 What Should You Give Your Stick Insects to Eat in the Summer?

-We always advise variation in your stick insect’s diet.
+I always advise a little variation in your stick insect’s diet.
 Obviously, you want to keep things interesting for them.
 Another reason is that you may want to preserve your winter food sources so that you do not run into problems at this time of the year.

 If you use most of the bramble leaves in your garden in the summer, for example, your bushes might not have a sufficient supply that you can use during the winter.
 This could present you with the problem of finding food sources elsewhere.

 Oak leaves are a favourite summer food source for stick insects.
-The Woodland Trust says that these leaves begin to burst out around the middle of May in the UK, lasting until the start of autumn, at which time they start to whither, making them inedible to the stick insect.
+These leaves begin to burst out around the middle of May (in most northern climes), lasting until the start of autumn, at which time they start to whither, making them inedible to the stick insect.
 Oak leaves are large and just a few moist leaves can give stick bugs enough food to last for a while.

 Hazel leaves are another good alternative during the summer time.
 They are similar to oak leaves in that they start to turn yellow at the start of autumn.
 Stick insects are picky and will not eat anything other than green, moist leaves.